DrTimothyAldenDavis/SuiteSparse/AMD/README.txt

     Include	include file for use in your code that calls AMD Demo	demo programs.  also serves as test of the AMD installation.
-    MATLAB	AMD mexFunction for MATLAB, and supporting m-files build       where the compiled libraries and demos are placed.
-    Config      source file to construct amd.h
+    MATLAB	AMD mexFunction for MATLAB, and supporting m-files build       where the compiled libraries and demos are placed Config      source file to construct amd.h

     ---------------------------------------------------------------------------